-- 1990: American paleontologist Sue Hendrickson found one of the most complete group of tyrannosaurus ever found near Faith, South Dakota, US.
+- 1990: American palaeontologist Sue Hendrickson found one of the most complete groups of tyrannosaurus ever found near Faith, South Dakota, US.

 - 2000: Navy class submarine K-141 Kursk’s Russian Navyexploded and sunk in the Barents Sea during a military exercise.

 - 2002: Russia’s nuclear submarine sinks after a blast, killing all 118 people on board.

 - 2005: In an attempt to immigrate to the United States, 104 Ecuador are killed when their ship sinks in the Pacific Ocean.
 However, 9 people have been rescued after being at sea for two days.

 - 2007: Fossil remains of an ancient cypress forest about 8 million years old are found in a coal mine in Bükkábrány, Hungary.